Mary Anning: Fossils as a family business

-Their father, Richard, often took Anning and her brother Joseph on fossil-hunting expeditions to supplement the family's income.
+Their father, Richard, often took Mary and her brother Joseph on fossil-hunting expeditions to supplement the family's income, with Mary starting to join even as a young child of five or six years.
 They offered their discoveries for sale to tourists on a table outside their home.
 This was a difficult time for England's poor; the French Revolutionary Wars, and the Napoleonic Wars that followed, caused food shortages.
 The price of wheat almost tripled between 1792 and 1812, but wages for the working class remained almost unchanged.
 In Dorset, the rising price of bread caused political unrest, even riots.
 At one point, Richard Anning was involved in organising a protest against food shortages.

 In addition, the family's status as religious dissenters—not followers of the Church of England—attracted discrimination.
-In the earlier nineteenth century, those who refused to subscribe to the Articles of the Church of England were still not allowed to study at Oxford or Cambridge or to take certain positions in the army, and were excluded by law from several professions.
-Anning's father had been suffering from tuberculosis and injuries he suffered from a fall off a cliff, contributing to his death in November 1810 (aged 44).
+In the earlier 19th century, those who refused to subscribe to the Articles of the Church of England were still not allowed to study at Oxford or Cambridge or to take certain positions in the army, and were excluded by law from several professions.
+Anning's father had been suffering from tuberculosis and injuries he suffered from a fall off a cliff, contributing to his death in November 1810, aged 44.
 He left the family with debts and no savings, forcing them to apply for poor relief.

 The family continued collecting and selling fossils together and set up a table of curiosities near the coach stop at a local inn.
 Although the stories about Anning tend to focus on her successes, Dennis Dean writes that her mother and brother were astute collectors too, and Anning's parents had sold fossils before the father's death.